brandonlester/bdb24/README.md

 ### Navigation
 * local_functions - Contains variety of functions used in each of the other notebooks
-* dists - Data wrangling and feature engineering
+* dists - Performs data wrangling and feature engineering
-* model - Build tackle probability model (described below)
+* model - Builds tackle probability model (described below)
 * viz - Visualizes tracking data augmented with defender tackle probabilites for example plays

 ### Approach